abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 As you probably remember from the last chapter, functional composition is also associative and it also contains an identity element, so you might start suspecting that it forms a monoid in some way.
 And it is really the case with one little caveat.

-To keep the suspense alive, let's see some simpler monoids before we dwelve into that:
+To keep the suspense alive, let's see some simpler monoids before we delve into that:

 Basic monoids
 ===